 More information on Unified Sports can be found on the ASAA website, PlayUnified.org, and the Special Olympics Alberta website.

 Below are some of the most frequently asked questions about Para Athletics and the Unified Relay that we receive at the ASAA office.
-Information that has been updated since the 2019 event has been highlighted in yellow.

 FAQs: